 These have profound impacts on a person who has been experiencing depression and/or anxiety disorders.

 Do you really get all these benefits just by doing some yoga poses?
 Not exactly.

 What Is Yoga?

 In The Yoga Sutras of Patanjali, Sutra 1.2 begins to define yoga as: “Yoga is experienced in that mind which has ceased to identify itself with its vacillating waves of perception.”
-In other words, there is an experience of yoga in which we can recognize that we are the observer of our own thoughts and emotions.
+In other words, there is an experience of yoga in which we can recognize that we are the observers of our own thoughts and emotions.
 This is not something that is told to us.
 This is something that is a felt experience.

 Why Is Yoga Good For Your Mental Health

 There are many benefits to yoga that improve mental health.
 Below are some reasons why yoga is good for your mental health: